fsc-eriker/tabnine/README.md

 # tabnine

-An unofficial TabNine package for Emacs.
+An unofficial TabNine(with TabNine Chat supported) package for Emacs.

 # Screen Recording